Qin Shi Huang: Second assassination attempt

 Gao Jianli was a close friend of Jing Ke, and wanted to avenge his death.
-As a famous lute player, he was summoned to play for King Zheng.
+As a famous zhu player, he was summoned to play for King Zheng.
 Someone in the palace recognized him and guessed his plans.
-Reluctant to kill such a skilled musician, the emperor ordered his eyes put out, then proceeded with the performance.
-The king praised Gao Jianli's playing and even allowed him closer.
-The lute had been weighted with a slab of lead, and Gao Jianli swung it at the king but missed.
-The second assassination attempt had failed; Gao Jianli was executed shortly after.
+Reluctant to kill such a skilled musician, the king ordered his eyes put out, and then proceeded with the performance.
+The king praised Gao's playing and even allowed him closer.
+The zhu had been weighted with a slab of lead, and Gao Jianli swung it at the king but missed.
+The second assassination attempt had failed; Gao was executed shortly after.

 Unification of China

-In 230 BC, King Zheng unleashed the final campaigns of the Warring States period, setting out to conquer the remaining independent kingdoms one by one.
+In 230 BC, King Zheng began the final campaigns of the Warring States period, setting out to conquer the remaining six major Chinese states and bring China under unified Qin control.

-The first to fall was Hán (韓; sometimes called Hann to distinguish it from the Hàn 漢 of Han dynasty), in 230 BC.
-Then Qin took advantage of natural disasters in 229 BC to invade and conquer Zhào, where King Zheng had been born.
-He now took deadly revenge on those in Zhào who had mistreated him as a child hostage there.

-Qin armies conquered Zhao in 228 BC, the northern country of Yan in 226 BC, the small state of Wei in 225 BC, and then Chu, the largest state and greatest challenge, in 223 BC.

-In 222 BC, the last remnants of Yan and the royal family were captured in Liaodong in the northeast.
-The only independent kingdom was Qi in the far east, in what is now the Shandong peninsula.
-The young king of Qi desperately sent 200,000 men to defend his western borders, but in 221 BC, the Qin armies invaded from the north, captured the king, and annexed Qi.